rodolphe74/Gnuthello/README.md

 # Gnuthello
-Othello Minimax in GNUStep Objective C
+Othello Minimax tree visualization in GNUStep Objective C (from a black point of view).

 ![Minimax tree](./minimax.svg)